Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Cacotopic Stain*

 The Cacotopic Stain is perhaps unlike anywhere else on the continent of Rohagi.
-Weird, horrific energies known as the Torque create a shifting, distorting landscape; any life that finds its home there is similarly distorted and warped; and no living being can enter and leave precisely the same.
-The Torque-wounded suffer monstrous effects - tenticles sprouting from the eyes, or holes appearing in the body, one after another, without blood or pain, until nothing remains.
-The Torquic rift appeared some five-hundred years ago, and it shows no sign of disipating.
+Weird, horrific energies known as the Torque create a shifting, distorting landscape, and any life that finds its home there is similarly distorted and warped.
+No living being can enter and leave precisely the same.
+The Torque-wounded suffer monstrous effects - tentacles sprouting from the eyes, or holes appearing in the body, one after another, without blood or pain, until nothing remains.
+The Torquic rift appeared some five-hundred years ago, and it shows no sign of dissipating.
 Travellers should avoid at all costs.

 ---